National Velvet

 In addition to Liz’ glowing conception of the heroine, there is a solid, restrained job from Mickey Rooney as Velvet’s embittered trainer and top level work from Anne Revere and Donald Crisp as her parents.
 Some genuine cute comes from Butch Jenkins as her little brother, and Arthur Treacher does a great cameo as a racetrack spectator.tumblr_mozbpwKO5y1r2aoj8o1_400

-MGM doled out $2,770,000, brought back almost six million.
+MGM doled out $2,770,000, brought back almost $6,000,000.
 Revere won the Oscar for Best Supporting Actress, and Film Editing took a trophy as well.
 The Cinematography and Art Direction were nominated, ditto Brown for Director.
 A happy Louis B. Mayer gave Liz the horse for her birthday present.
 ‘Pie’ was played by ‘King Charles’ , grandson of ‘Man o’ War’.

 With Angela Lansbury, Reginald Owen and Arthur Shields, it races past in 125 minutes.national-velvet_2091191c